DataCTE/SDXL-Training-Improvements-From-NovelAI-Paper/README.md

 2. Configure CFG rescaling if using high CFG values
 3. Optionally use the Laplace scheduler for improved noise distribution

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests for improvements.

 ## License
 Apache 2.0

 ## Citation
 ```bibtex
 @article{ossa2024improvements,